OSA413/Sonic4_Tools/docs/File description.md

 Icon | Legend
 -----|------------
 :star: | Well editable
-:gear: | Requires a specific software to be properly edited
 :dizzy: | Deep research required
 :zzz: | Probably changes nothing

-¹ - (This applies to Windows) Since [Audacity is still using old 2.2.2 ffmpeg](https://forum.audacityteam.org/viewtopic.php?f=20&t=105590), it can't properly export ADX files (sample number isn't written to file), but it can import them.
-You will need to use newer version (4.1.3 tested) to export them.

-² - Alright, turn out that FFmpeg 4.1.3 can export ADX to make it sound, BUT music stops playing at the end.
-The workaround is add ADX's End of File.
-Use FixFFmpegADX from this repository and [scripts from here](https://github.com/OSA413/Sonic4_ModLoader_examples/tree/master/examples/Jingle%20Rings).

 [modloader_link]: https://github.com/OSA413/Sonic4_ModLoader
 [tools_link]: https://github.com/OSA413/Sonic4_Tools